ZYYSny/zyysny.github.io/content/en/home/recent_news.md

 - 2025-07: Two papers are accepted by ICCV 2025, one paper is accepted by IROS 2025, and one paper is accepted by EMNLP 2025.
 - 2025-03: One paper is accepted by TMM, and one paper is accepted by CVPR 2025.
 - 2025-02: One paper is accepted by TMM, and one paper is accepted by TIP.
+- 2024-10: I am invited as a keynote speaker at CCF RL China 2024.
 - 2024-09: One paper is accepted by NeurIPS 2024.
 - 2024-08: Three papers are accepted by ACMMM 2024.
 - 2024-07: One paper is accepted by ECCV 2024.
 - 2024-06: One paper is accepted by TCSVT.
-- 2024-04: I am elected as the secretary general of SCS multimedia technology committee.
+- 2024-04: I am elected as the secretary general of SCS multimedia technology committee（上海市计算机学会多媒体专委会秘书长）.
 - 2024-03: One paper is accepted by CVPR 2023.
 - 2023-10: One paper is accepted by NeurIPS 2023.
 - 2023-07: Two papers are accepted by ICCV 2023.